-The beautiful and atmospheric three and a half mile long Castle Eden Dene is the largest and best-known of the wooded valleys called denes that are formed by streams that cut their through way through the magnesian limestone of east Durham on their way to the sea.
+The beautiful and atmospheric three and a half mile long Castle Eden Dene is the largest and best-known of the wooded valleys or ‘denes’ that are formed by streams that cut their through way through the magnesian limestone of east Durham on their way to the sea.

-Given that the name Gunner (Gunnar) is a Norse one it is tempting to somehow link this legend to the evil doings of the Vikings Scule and Olaf Ball, whose territories were divided by Castle Eden Dene here from 918AD and who were both known to have abused the sanctity of St Cuthbert much to long-lasting horror of the people of Durham.
+Given that the name Gunner (Gunnar) is a Norse one it is tempting to somehow link this legend to the evil doings of the Vikings Scule and Olaf Ball, whose territories were divided by the Castle Eden Dene from 918AD.

 Castle Eden Dene finally reaches the sea and a beach at Dene Mouth on the coast.
 Nearby stands the impressive 10-arch Dene Mouth Viaduct which carries the coastal railway line over the dene.
 It was completed in 1905.